 The Sunburst recommendation for octagonal window treatments: Plantation shutters and window film.
 Shutters are custom manufactured to fit seamlessly within an octagon frame, keeping its unique shape and style.
 Likewise, window film adheres directly to the glass, keeping the awesome shape of your octagon window on full display.

-When talking about “wide windows,” we’re referring to windows that are wider than 4‘.
+When talking about “wide windows,” we’re referring to windows wider than 4 feet.
 This encomposses full wall windows that stretch way beyond what standard window treatments would cover.
 When designing for wide windows, Austin homeowners might want to think about how effectively a window treatment will maintain their privacy and block light and temperature flow that wide windows usually allow.
-Lastly, wide window treatments should operate without any hassle, as there’s a lot of room that they’ll need to cover.
+Lastly, wide window treatments should operate without any hassle, since there’s a lot of room that they’ll have to cover.

 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades operate easily, and their simple look works well with wider windows.
-A panel track is a type of shade with large fabric panels that move on a track making them perfect for wide windows.
-Plantation shutters offer a bit better privacy and energy efficiency compared to shades, so if keeping your home cool is a priority, shutters might be your go-to.
+A panel track is a type of shade with large panels of fabric that move on a track making them perfect for wide windows.
+Plantation shutters offer a bit more privacy and energy efficiency compared to shades, so if keeping your home cool is a priority, shutters might be your go-to.

 Angled or rake windows are popping up a lot more in contemporary home design.
-A problem with rake window treatments, similar to octagonal windows, is finding one that matches your unique window geometry.
-Bear in mind as well that many angled windows are in harder-to-reach places, such as where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to open and shut often is typically best for rake windows.
+A problem with rake window treatments, like with octagonal windows, is finding one that matches your unique window geometry.
+Bear in mind as well that many angled windows are in harder-to-reach spots, such as where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to open and shut often is typically best for rake windows.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
 Not only are they 100% customizable to fit the exact angles and shape of your angled windows, but plantation shutters can typically be set at a single, perfect angle so you won’t need to readjust them - perfect for windows that are hard to reach.